Cluster Validation User Guide

 ./opct run --watch

-mode upgrades the cluster to a specified 4.Y+1 release, then runs conformance suites to validate the upgraded cluster:
+mode upgrades the cluster to a specified 4.Y+1 release, monitoring the progress, then runs conformance suites to validate the upgraded cluster.

 ./opct run --mode=upgrade --upgrade-to-image=$(oc adm release info 4.Y+1.Z -o jsonpath={.image})

-If you have a disconnected mirror registry configured, run:
+If you have a disconnected mirror registry configured

 ./opct run --image-repository ${TARGET_REPO}